 Why Choose Scoop Solar?

 Scoop is the software of choice for solar professionals because our platform was designed with these projects and installations in mind.
-We work with hundreds of solar energy operations and design managers, permitting and service leaders, and solar installers every week which allows us to bring you an unparalleled depth of experience you simply won’t get from generalist platforms.
+We work with hundreds of solar energy companies, permitting and service leaders, and field crews every week which allows us to bring you an unparalleled depth of experience you simply won’t get from generalist platforms.
 Our product features and unlimited user pricing model encourages transparency and collaboration among your office and field teams in an increasingly distributed work environment.
 Scoop is the platform of choice companies hoping to scale solar operations.

 To discover more about using Scoop to centralize data, documents, and communication, reach out today and book a free demo.